Relative Bias Between Field Estimations and TLS metrics

 Optional logical which indicates whether or not the output files described in ‘Output Files’ section must be saved in

-by default and, as a consequence, the output files will be saved.- dir.result
+dir.result.
+If this argument is not specified by the user, it will be set toTRUEby default and, as a consequence, the output files will be saved.- dir.result

 Optional character string naming the absolute path of an existing directory where files described in ‘Output Files’ section will be saved.

-by default and, as a consequence, the current working directory of the R process will be assigned todir.result
+.Platform$file.sepmust be used as the path separator indir.result.
+If this argument is not specified by the user, andsave.resultisTRUE, it will be set toNULLby default and, as a consequence, the current working directory of the R process will be assigned todir.resultduring the execution.

 Details